 6 signs your UX team is overstretched

 UX research is growing.
-Jakob Nielsen of the Nielsen Norman Group predicts that the current population of UX pros will grow from 1.5 million today to 100 million by 2050.
+Jakob Nielsen of the Nielsen Norman Group predicts that the current population of UX pros will grow to 100 million by 2050.
 Is your UX team already feeling the pressure?
-Do you have enough people to meet demand from the wider business today, let alone in 30 years?

 What is the "correct" ratio of UXers to designers?

+The appropriate ratio of UX staff to developers has been an ongoing conversation in the UX world for some time.
 At IBM in the 2000s, an often-quoted “required” ratio was 10%, or a 1 to 10 ratio of UX staff to developers.
-A Nielsen Norman Group 2020 article, Typical Designer-to-Developer and Researcher-to-Designer Ratios, largely agrees, citing a survey showing around 11% (further detailed as 1 researcher to 5 designers to 50 developers).
+A Nielsen Norman Group 2020 article largely agrees, citing a survey showing around 11% (further detailed as 1 researcher to 5 designers to 50 developers).

-Jeff Saurus’s survey from 2017, What is the Typical Ratio Between Designers and Developers, showed a ratio of closer to 6%, specifically 1 researcher to 5 designers to 100 developers.
+Jeff Saurus’s survey from 2017 showed a ratio of closer to 6%, specifically 1 researcher to 5 designers to 100 developers.

 However, these ratios are based on companies that actually employ UX researchers and designers.
 The ratios would be much lower if all companies were included.